23.12.2025

 Although intraocular pressure is routinely measured in ophthalmology clinics, the authors note that it remains an indirect measurement influenced by many variables.
 Corneal thickness and curvature, hydration, biomechanical properties, and even the phase of the cardiac cycle can all affect the result.

-At the same time, advanced eye models are being developed that combine biomechanics with optics.
+In addition, advanced eye models are being developed that combine biomechanics with optics.
 They incorporate not only pressure itself, but also tissue compliance, blood flow, and the optical consequences of mechanical changes.
 This approach is particularly important in refractive surgery and myopia research, where subtle biomechanical differences can have long-term effects.

 More than a number on a chart

 This publication also marks another milestone in the long-standing collaboration between ICTER and Nicolaus Copernicus University.
-By consistently bridging the gap between advanced optical engineering and clinical ophthalmology, this partnership continues to deliver critical insights into how the eye truly functions.
+By effectively bridging the gap between advanced optical engineering and clinical ophthalmology, this partnership continues to deliver critical insights into how the eye truly functions.